First Majestic Silver (NYSE:AG) Given New $23.50 Price Target at HC Wainwright

-First Majestic Silver (NYSE:AG) (TSE:FR) had its price target hoisted by HC Wainwright from $20.00 to $23.50 in a research report sent to investors on Monday, The Fly reports.
-The brokerage currently has a buy rating on the mining company’s stock.
+First Majestic Silver (NYSE:AG) (TSE:FR) had its price target hoisted by equities research analysts at HC Wainwright from $20.00 to $23.50 in a report released on Monday, Benzinga reports.
+The firm presently has a “buy” rating on the mining company’s stock.
+HC Wainwright’s target price indicates a potential upside of 34.83% from the stock’s previous close.

-A number of other research analysts also recently commented on AG.
-National Bank Financial reiterated a sector perform rating on shares of First Majestic Silver in a research report on Tuesday, February 2nd.
-TD Securities downgraded First Majestic Silver from a buy rating to a hold rating in a research report on Friday, February 19th.
-Finally, Zacks Investment Research upgraded First Majestic Silver from a sell rating to a hold rating in a research report on Wednesday, March 17th.
-Five investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-First Majestic Silver presently has a consensus rating of Hold and a consensus target price of $11.85.
+Several other equities analysts have also recently commented on AG.
+TD Securities cut First Majestic Silver from a “buy” rating to a “hold” rating in a report on Friday, February 19th.
+National Bank Financial reaffirmed a “sector perform” rating on shares of First Majestic Silver in a report on Tuesday, February 2nd.
+Finally, Zacks Investment Research raised First Majestic Silver from a “sell” rating to a “hold” rating in a report on Wednesday, March 17th.
+Four equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+The stock currently has a consensus rating of “Hold” and a consensus price target of $16.83.

-The firm also recently announced a — dividend, which will be paid on Friday, June 4th.
-Shareholders of record on Monday, May 17th will be paid a $0.0045 dividend.
-The ex-dividend date is Friday, May 14th.
-This represents a yield of 0.1%.

-A number of hedge funds have recently added to or reduced their stakes in AG.
-Steward Partners Investment Advisory LLC purchased a new stake in First Majestic Silver in the fourth quarter worth $38,000.
-Harbour Investments Inc. purchased a new position in shares of First Majestic Silver during the first quarter valued at $46,000.
-BerganKDV Wealth Management LLC increased its stake in shares of First Majestic Silver by 54.1% during the first quarter.
-BerganKDV Wealth Management LLC now owns 4,000 shares of the mining company’s stock valued at $62,000 after buying an additional 1,405 shares during the period.
-First Horizon Advisors Inc. purchased a new position in shares of First Majestic Silver during the first quarter valued at $62,000.
-Finally, Foresight Wealth Management LLC purchased a new position in shares of First Majestic Silver during the fourth quarter valued at $134,000.
-Institutional investors and hedge funds own 28.99% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of AG.
+Steward Partners Investment Advisory LLC acquired a new position in shares of First Majestic Silver in the 4th quarter worth approximately $38,000.
+Harbour Investments Inc. acquired a new position in shares of First Majestic Silver in the 1st quarter worth approximately $46,000.
+BerganKDV Wealth Management LLC increased its holdings in First Majestic Silver by 54.1% during the 1st quarter.
+BerganKDV Wealth Management LLC now owns 4,000 shares of the mining company’s stock valued at $62,000 after purchasing an additional 1,405 shares in the last quarter.
+First Horizon Advisors Inc. acquired a new stake in First Majestic Silver during the 1st quarter valued at $62,000.
+Finally, Foresight Wealth Management LLC acquired a new stake in First Majestic Silver during the 4th quarter valued at $134,000.
+28.99% of the stock is owned by institutional investors and hedge funds.

 First Majestic Silver Corp. engages in the acquisition, exploration, development, and production of mineral properties with a focus on silver and gold production in Mexico.
 It holds 100% interests in the San Dimas Silver/Gold Mine comprises 119 concessions covering an area of 71,839 hectares located in Durango and Sinaloa states; the Santa Elena Silver/Gold Mine consists of 32 concessions covering an area of 102,172 hectares located in Sonora; and the La Encantada Silver Mine comprises 22 concessions covering an area of 4,076 hectares situated in Coahuila, as well as surface land ownership of 1,343 hectares.